otacke/h5p-todo/README.md

 ### Categorizator
 Compound Content Type that allows to add content types (media), attach tags to them and then allow to filter them for the tags, etc.

-### WP-H5P-Resize-Hack
-Simple H5P-Plugin for WordPress that continuously triggers a resize event on the window.

 ### Kewar: Add "description" field
 Add "description" field to QR code that can be displayed along with the QRCode